 - There must be a material dispute of fact that the stock – whether in whole or in part – is awarded for future performance.

 - The party who does not want to include the stock in the marital estate carries the burden of proof to rebut the presumption and must use objective evidence to prove that the stock will vest on future services rather than as deferred compensation.

 Based on this approach, the appellate court found that the plaintiff in the instant case easily rebutted the presumption, and the stocks are not subject to equitable distribution and remanded back to the trial court to use the approach in redistributing the estate.
-If you have any questions about divorce and equitable distribution, contact the Law Offices of Peter Van Aulen at (201) 845-7400 for a free in office consultation.
+If you have any questions about divorce and equitable distribution, contact the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.